partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 If you closed the terminal window running the admin panel no problem!
 Just open a new terminal window and navigate to the admin panel root directory and run `npm start`.
 Your default browser should now open up the admin panel on localhost:3000!

-Below are some additional resources for further development!
-Feel free to skip on forward to the clean up section [here](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop#wrap-up)!
+Now that you have finished feel free to skip on forward to the clean up section [here](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop#wrap-up)!

-## Wrap-up

-It's absolutely critical to remove the backend resources when you have completed the workshop to avoid ongoing charges.

-To remove all backend and local resources associated to the amplify project run the following command inside the AdminPanel directory: `amplify delete`

-Once the command has completed running, doublecheck the deletion process.
-Go into the console in your default region and confirm that that the MediaLive channel has been deleted.

 ## Troubleshooting Notes